Zero-Day Audio DeepFake Detection via Retrieval Augmentation and Profile Matching: Results and Analysis

-\textbf{The effect of voice profile informative attributes.} We use \texttt{S08} to create and compare variants by probing the attributes in the profile features: age \& gender, emotion, and voice quality.
+Earlier results shown in last section demonstrates that the profile features are good compensation.
+It is then natural to additionally analyze, among the several attributes involved in constructing the profile features, which ones drive to positive results more than others.
+We use \texttt{S08} to compare the attributes by probing them in the profile features: age \& gender, emotion, and voice quality.
 We remove each attribute individually to assess its contribution to performance.

 Results are presented in Table~\ref{tab:probing_experiment}.
-While properties more closely related to speakers, such as age, sex and emotion, have a relatively negligible impact, removing voice quality substantially deteriorates the performance, especially for shorter segments.
-Considering the nature of the DE2024, this indicates the relatively higher importance of voice qualities for the retrieval, which can be affected by not only the speaker, but also the surrounding environment and context.
+While properties more closely related to speakers, such as age, sex and emotion, have a relatively weaker impact, removing voice quality more substantially deteriorates the performance in both metrics, especially for 4-second condition.
+This indicates the relatively higher importance of voice qualities, which can be affected by not only the speaker, but also the surrounding environment and context, considering the nature of the DE2024.